Course and Requirement OverviewHere you can find information about the requirements for the Computer Science degree.

 The core material of the computer science program has been streamlined into six classes that every CS student takes.
-Students then find an area that they would like to study in more depth and this becomes their track specialization.
+Students then pick an area that they would like to study in more depth, which becomes their track specialization.
 The track typically consists of 4-5 classes.
 Finally, students round out their CS curriculum with 2-4 elective courses.
 The electives can be classes from different areas in CS if a student desires more breadth, or they can be additional classes related to the student's track if a student desires more depth.
 The track-related electives also include courses outside of the CS department for students whose interests cross departmental boundaries and who would like to do interdisciplinary work.

-For more details about specific classes, check out Courserank or the old class webpages.
-Courserank has student comments and some official registrar data about course difficulty and instructor quality.
+For more details about specific classes, check out course ranking sites Coursecycle, old class webpages, and official course evaluations.
+Course ranking sites have student comments and some official registrar data about course difficulty and instructor quality.
 Class webpages from previous quarters will often contain handouts and old assignments that can give you a good feel for the class material.
 Most CS classes are accessible via a .stanford.edu subdomain with the course number as the subdomain.
 For example, the CS107 page can be found at cs107.stanford.edu.
+You can find official course evaluations on Axess under Student > Course and Section Evaluations.

 When planning a course load, it is a good idea to take into account not only the difficulty of a class but also the type of assignments.
 Taking 3 classes that all have programming assignments and a large final project is probably not the best idea.
 Typically, a balanced schedule includes some mix of programming classes and problem set classes.
 More tips are available on the courseload webpage.